smurching/vercel-chatbot/README.md

 * This chat app only supports the following Databricks serving endpoint types (Foundation Model API endpoints are not supported):
   * Custom code agents that implement the ResponsesAgent interface and support streaming output via `predict_stream`.
 This covers any agent built following the [recommended approach](https://docs.databricks.com/aws/en/generative-ai/agent-framework/author-agent) for authoring agents.
   * Agent Bricks endpoints
-* The following advanced output rendering features supported from within Databricks product UIs are not supported in this app:
-  * Oauth tool call confirmation
-* Limited support for surfacing internal errors to users while generating streaming and non-streaming agent output
-* Foundation models - using OpenAI provider, it sends an extra arg like stream_options.include_usage, FMAPI breaks on extra parameters
 * When deployed, the chat app assumes it has access to an isolated database instance, and in particular that it is the owner of the `ai_chatbot` schema.
-If you'd like to share a database instance across chatbot apps (using different schemas to isolate the chat apps), update references to the `ai_chatbot` schema in the codebase, rerun `npm run drizzle-kit:generate` to regenerate database migrations, and then
+If you'd like to share a database instance across chatbot apps (using different schemas to isolate the chat apps), update references to the `ai_chatbot` schema in the codebase, rerun `npm run db:generate` to regenerate database migrations, and then redeploy the app.
-*
+* Limited support for surfacing internal errors during agent execution to users, while generating streaming and non-streaming agent output
 * No support for custom_inputs/custom_outputs
 * No support for image/multi-modal inputs
 * We assume one database per app (can’t share a database across apps without creating a new schema in the database)
-* The most common and officially recommended authentication methods for Databricks are supported: Databricks CLI auth for local development, and Databricks service principal auth for deployed apps)
+* The most common and officially recommended authentication methods for Databricks are supported: Databricks CLI auth for local development, and Databricks service principal auth for deployed apps.
+Other authentication mechanisms (PAT, Azure MSI, etc) are not currently supported.
-  * subset of Databricks authentication methods are supported
-* Streams are cached in memory, may not scale for very large #s of users.
-*